Measure the stair and purchase the stair railing

 To protect the wood from epoxy that may ooze out, wrap the rail ends with masking tape (Photo 6).
 Trim excess tape flush to the cut end with a sharp utility knife.
 Then carefully remove the tape after the epoxy has set for five minutes.
 The finished joint will probably require sanding to even up the edges.
 Do this after the epoxy hardens.

-Align the top of the handrail with the 36-in.-high marks on the tape (see inset photo), and mark along the underside of the rail at each stud location.
+Align the top of the handrail with the 36-in.-high marks on the tape (see inset photo), and mark along the underside of the rail at each stud location for the handrail height.

-Align the railing with the joint mark on the wall.
+Align the railing with the joint mark on the wall and pay close attention to the handrail height.

 Photo 8: Center the rail bracket

-Center the rail bracket vertically on the stud and sight across the top to align it with the mark.
+Center the stair railing bracket vertically on the stud and sight across the top to align it with the mark to ensure the handrail height.
 Then mark all three screw holes.
 Do this at the studs closest to the top and bottom of the rail.

 Photo 9: Locate the center of the stud

 Probe the wall with a finish nail to locate the exact center of the stud.
 Tap gently to feel when the nail hits solid wood or misses the stud and goes in easily.
-Shift the bracket if necessary until there’s solid wood behind both top holes.
+Shift the bracket if necessary until there’s solid wood behind both top holes and the proper handrail height is maintained.

 Photo 10: Drill pilot holes

 Drill 1/8-in. pilot holes for the rail bracket screws.
 You should feel the bit drilling into solid wood.
-Angle holes slightly toward the center to make sure the screw catch the stud.
+Angle holes slightly toward the center to make sure the screw catch the stud and to have proper handrail height.

 Photo 11: Screw the bracket to the wall